-Title III (Employment Services under Wager-Peyser) - Wagner-Peyser services are available onsite.
+Phone: 217-641-4951 Email: edozier@jwcc.edu Title III (Employment Services under Wager-Peyser) - Wagner-Peyser services are available onsite.
 IDES' Employment Services and Outreach is a labor exchange program designed to sustain economic growth by expanding employment opportunities to qualified job seekers that meet the demands of the employers.
 The program's objectives aim to reduce the loss of productivity by filling job openings as quickly as possible and to shorten the duration of individuals' unemployment.
 For job seekers who are not job ready, Employment Services, in cooperation with other workforce partners, assist clients to access training, employability development services, and other supportive services needed to realize their employment goals.

-Title IV (Rehabilitation Services) - Vocational Rehabilitation will offer on site delivery of career services in Quincy based on scheduled appointment.
+Title IV (Rehabilitation Services) - Vocational Rehabilitation will offer on-site delivery of career services in Quincy based on scheduled appointment.
 Appointment times will be coordinated to meet the needs of mutual customers.

 For areas away from Quincy, career services will be offered at various Vocational Rehabilitation locations to best meet customer need.
 These sites might include the Vocational Rehabilitation office in Macomb at 1026 E Jackson or on campus at Western Illinois University, or the Vocational Rehabilitation office in Galesburg at 477 E Main St. Services are also offered in person at the Monmouth office, 1245 S Main St. Office hours are regular and appointments may be scheduled.
 On demand services in cooperation with One-Stop partners are available via telephone contact.
 In those situations an appointment will be scheduled to meet the individual's need.
+All services are provided on-site at the One-Stop four hours each week when DRS staff are in the One-Stop.
+Direct linkage is always available and additional staff time can be scheduled as required.

 All career services on the matrix are available for persons with disabilities.
 Individuals must qualify for various programs.
-All persons are provided eligibility determination, orientation to all partner services, development of an individualized employment plan and an assessment of skill levels.
+All persons are provided eligibility determination, orientation to all partner services, and development of an individualized employment plan and an assessment of skill levels.
 All persons receive counseling and guidance as well as information and referral.
 Job search and placement assistance is individualized as is career planning.
 All individuals are provided labor market information.
 Based on goals and needs, individuals might receive available financial literacy services, workforce preparation activity, internships/work experiences, performance evaluation and/or pre-vocational services.
 Based on goals and needs, individuals might be provided training at all available levels.
 Training would include all support services necessary to participate and complete the training program.
 Specialized services are determined and provided to meet specific disability needs and accommodation.
 Specialized services are provided to youth.

 Arrangement for shared data can be available.

 Additionally the DRS Office in Quincy can be reached by video phone at (217) 919.9658.

 Sherry Sparks, M.A, Public Services Administrator, Quincy DRS Field Office, 300 Maine St, Suite 102, Quincy IL, sherry.sparks@illinois.gov; 217-224-2600.